jahnzab/ProjectFlask_internship_Assignment/README.md

 ---

-**Author:** *Jahanzaib Farooq*
-**Environment:** Ubuntu Linux, Python 3.12, scikit-learn 1.4+ **Output Accuracy:** 88–94% range across all categories **Artifacts Location:** `/model_artifacts/`

 ---
-Dermatology Disease Classification using EfficientNetV2-S
+**Dermatology Disease Classification using EfficientNetV2-S**
-Author: Jahanzaib Farooq
-Internship Project
-Date: October 2025

 ---

-Abstract:
+**Abstract:
 This project presents a deep learning-based approach to classify dermatology diseases using the EfficientNetV2-S model.
 The model was trained on a dataset of 15,557 training images and 4,002 test images across 23 dermatological classes.
-The objective was to achieve accurate automatic classification to assist dermatologists in diagnostic processes.
+The objective was to achieve accurate automatic classification to assist dermatologists in diagnostic processes.**

 Dataset Overview:
 Total Classes: 23